Updated July 31, 2026

 • Roughly 80% of caption viewers are not deaf/HoH.
 Non-native speakers, muted viewers, noisy environments, learners, and accented-content viewers use captions daily.

-Closed captioning definition
+Closed captioning definition and meaning

 Closed captioning (CC) is the process of displaying text on a video, television, or screen that reproduces the audio content of the video for viewers who cannot hear it — including dialogue, speaker identification, sound effects, music cues, and non-speech audio events.